izzad2413/sustainable_ota/README.md

 - Identifying relevant features from the platform's data.
 - Selecting appropriate machine learning algorithms.
-- Assessing the models' performance in terms of accuracy, precision, recall, and other relevant metrics.
+- Assessing the models' accuracy, precision, recall, F1 scores & AUC performance.

 By leveraging OTA data, this project seeks to address current data collection challenges, enhance the reliability of sustainability indicators, and support informed decision-making for tourists, accommodation providers, and policymakers.